Cooking

 d.

-member, guardian, or other responsible adult) one breakfast, one lunch,
+family member, guardian, or other responsible adult) one

-one dinner, and one dessert from the meals you planned.
-The meals for
+breakfast, one lunch, one dinner, and one dessert from the meals

 e.

-Have an adult verify the preparation of the meal to your counselor.
+time.
+Have an adult verify the preparation of the meal to your

 f.